 One thing the court will not consider when dividing property is fault.
 Even if one spouse was solely to blame for the end of a marriage, the court will not punish that person by awarding less property.
 The only time that a court may award less property as punishment is when one spouse did something illegal or unfair; for example, if one spouse liquidated all of the couple’s bank accounts or investments accounts in preparation for the divorce, the court may award more property to the innocent spouse.

 Dividing property equitably takes the help of a skilled family law attorney.
-The lawyers at Ashby law can help you value and divide your property in a way that provides for your family’s future needs.
-To schedule a consultation with Ashby Law, contact us today by calling 509-572-3700.
+The lawyers at Pacific Northwest Family Law can help you value and divide your property in a way that provides for your family’s future needs.
+To schedule a consultation with Pacific Northwest Family Law, contact us today by calling 509-572-3700.